Looking for the best things to do in Bohol Island in the Philippines?

-The Bilar Man-made Forest is one of the most beautiful places in Bohol and can’t be missed on your list of things to do in Bohol!
+The Bilar Man-made Forest is one of the most beautiful places on the island and not to be missed on your list of things to do in Bohol.

 The man-made forest is located between the towns of Bilar and Loboc.
 From Panglao, it is approximately a 1 hour and 15 minute drive to reach Bilar Man-made Forest.

 Search All → Hostels / Hotels / Resorts in Panglao

 There is a windy road that goes all the way through the man-made forest and it acts as an enchanting pathway that cuts through the natural-arched tunnel of large mahogany trees.

 The man-made forest attracts many visitors so be prepared to encounter crowds of people and constant traffic on the road that goes through the forest.

 Full Blog Post → Bilar Man-made Forest

 TARSIER CONSERVATION AREA

 The Tarsier Conservation Area is a sanctuary where you can observe Tarsiers from close up and learn more about their nature.

 The Tarsier Conservation Area can be found in Loboc.
-From Panglao, it is a 50km drive that takes around 1 hour to reach the Bohol Tarsier Sanctuary and the entrance fee is 80 pesos.
+From Panglao, it’s a 50km drive that takes around 1 hour to reach the Tarsier Sanctuary and the entrance fee is 80 pesos.

 You can visit the Tarsier Sanctuary DIY or alternatively, you can book a Bohol Countryside Tour which is a full-day tour from Panglao for less than $30.
 This tour includes a visit to the Tarsier Sanctuary, Chocolate Hills, Bilar Man-Made Forest, Loboc River Cruise, and Baclayon Church.

 You will find some viewing areas where you can spot the little tarsiers sitting in the trees and it’s easy enough to get some photos.

 Tarsiers are a rare and endangered creature, as well as an iconic symbol of Bohol.
 They are considered as one of the smallest primates in the world and you practically won’t see them anywhere else in the country.

 Tarsiers are a nocturnal animal, so expect to see them sleeping during the day.
 However, you might get lucky enough and be able to experience them opening their eyes.